 Trucks are big.
 Bigger before, and much bigger than your family vehicle.
 Pressure on the drivers to deliver more and more in less and less time is greater than ever before.
 It is no surprise then, that frequently when a truck is involved in a crash caused by its driver, the damage caused is frequently just as big as the truck.
 Big damages creates big incentives to for the trucking company to get out of a sticky situation on the cheap.
 Navigating the highways of trucking litigation requires a litigator experienced in that field.

 Upon an accident involving a trucking company, you need to be sure to have a letter sent to the trucking company advising the trucking company about spoliation, and their obligation to retain their records.
 You need to act fast to preserve those records in order to maximize the chances of holding the at-fault company, and driver, accountable for the damages they caused you and/or your loved ones.

-Contact the experienced attorneys at the Berry Law Firm, if you are involved in a crash involving a vehicle owned by a trucking company.
+Contact the experienced attorneys at the Berry Law: Criminal Defense and Personal Injury Lawyers, if you are involved in a crash involving a vehicle owned by a trucking company.